So far we have discussed the various risks in the Microfinance Sector that affect an MFI. They are

-Effort should be made so that the trend is ‘decreasing’ for high risks and stable for low risks.
+Efforts should be made so that the trend is ‘decreasing’ for high risks and stable for low risks.
 The direction gives the information that whether the steps taken to counter that risk have yielded sufficient results or not.
-If the risk profile has been stable at high level or it has been increasing then it is warning for the management to react fast or modify its risk management approach for that particular risk.
-However if it has been coming down then it is a signal that risk management for that particular risk is in the right direction.
+If the risk profile has been stable at a high level or it has been increasing then it is a warning for the management to react fast or modify its risk management approach for that particular risk.
+However, if it has been coming down then it is a signal that risk management for that particular risk is in the right direction.

-Similarly, clear policies on human resource regarding recruitment, training, incentive/disincentive systems, disciplinary action, promotions, employee benefits and code of conduct has to defined.
-Another important manual is on Internal Audit, it is necessary that clear policies on internal audit are developed.
-It should lay down the policies on frequency of audit, forms and formats for audit, scope of audit, methodology to be followed, samples to be taken and reporting system.
+Similarly, clear policies on human resources regarding recruitment, training, incentive/disincentive systems, disciplinary action, promotions, employee benefits and code of conduct have to define.
+Another important manual is on Internal Audit, it is necessary that clear policies on the internal audit are developed.
+It should lay down the policies on the frequency of audit, forms and formats for audit, the scope of the audit, a methodology to be followed, samples to be taken and the reporting system.
 Such clearly laid out policies and processes are critical for risk management.
 Lack of polities results in lack of standards to be followed and in dilution of control.

 Testing effectiveness and evaluating results: Once the policies have been implemented the top management has to evaluate the results.
-It should receive regular information from the field and should evaluate how effective the policies have been in mitigating the risks and whether the policies have been able contain the risks within the acceptable limits or not.
+It should receive regular information from the field and should evaluate how effective the policies have been in mitigating the risks and whether the policies have been able to contain the risks within acceptable limits or not.
 MIS and reporting system plays a crucial role in this.
-Effective MIS can generate timely and accurate repots, which has to reach in appropriate form to different levels.
+Effective MIS can generate timely and accurate reports, which has to reach in an appropriate form to different levels.
 Field information should reach the branch on daily basis.
-This could be in form of details of groups, new clients formed, dropouts, overdues, etc.
+This could be in form of details of groups, new clients formed, dropouts, overdue, etc.

-(ii) New clients formed, drop outs, net growth in borrowers and savers – product wise breakups
+(ii) New clients formed, dropouts, the net growth in borrowers and savers – product-wise breakups

 (iii) Variance analysis: comparison of targets and achievements and variances

-(iv) Portfolio quality PAR with ageing, repayment rates
+(iv) Portfolio quality PAR with aging, repayment rates

 (v) Profitability: Operation Self-sufficiency, Return on asset

-(vi) Trend of ratios: PAR, OSS, Return on portfolio, capital adequacy, staff/branch efficiency
+(vi) The trend of ratios: PAR, OSS, Return on the portfolio, capital adequacy, staff/branch efficiency

 (vii) Funding situation – funds required and current position (debt/equity)